-Prerequisite(s): Approval for clinical teaching by the Center for the Preparation of Professional Educators (CPPE).
+Prerequisite(s): Approval for clinical teaching by the Center for the Preparation of Professional Educators (CPPE)

 Clinical teaching is among the final requirements in the undergraduate Educator Preparation Program.
 This course must be taken during one of the last two semesters prior to graduation.
 In this course students are assigned to a classroom or classrooms for half of the semester from Monday through Friday for the entire school day.
 This course is part of the preparation for both the BS degree and certification in Languages Other Than English Spanish Grades (EC-12).
-This course must be taken concurrently with EDUC 4462; this provides a full semester of clinical teaching experience.
-Students enrolled in clinical teaching must also enroll and attend the Clinical Teaching Seminar EDUC 4400.
+The corerequisite of EDUC 4462 provides a full semester of clinical teaching experience.